-- give a true and fair view of the state of the Association's affairs as at 31st March 2014 and of its profit for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been properly prepared in accordance with the Industrial and Provident Societies Act 1965, the Housing (Scotland) Act 2010 and the Determination of Accounting Requirements 2012.
+- give a true and fair view of the state of the Association's affairs as at 31st March 2013 and of its surplus for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice: and - have been properly prepared in accordance with the Industrial and Provident Societies Acts 1965 to 2002, the Housing (Scotland) Act 2010 and the Determination of Accounting Requirements 2012.

-In our opinion the exemption granted by the Financial Conduct Authority from the requirement to prepare Group Accounts is applicable as the amounts involved are not material.
+In our opinion the exemption granted by the Financial Services Authority from the requirement to prepare Group Accounts is applicable as the amounts involved are not material.